This has been the boldest and most beautiful 5 months of my life.

 I love turning up in a place like this without knowing anyone.
 I didn’t assume it would happen but as has usually been the case, I met other solo women travellers who I immediately hit it off with.
 Jenny the local massage therapist who has been living in The Cooks for over 15 years has also become a firm friend and wants to know when I’m going to be moving to the island (!).
 It crosses my mind that perhaps that’s what she asks a few clients a week, most probably when they’re in a putty-like state of helplessness on her massage table.

 I know that something very special is happening here.
 Even if it's no more than the power of being on a few tiny bits of rock in the middle of the Pacific Ocean, I can feel something charging me up with what I can only call a life force.
 This is now the most energised, well and peaceful I have ever felt in my body and mind since I fell ill.
 The giant sense of relief after the Rarotonga crash, is that it seems I can now recover relatively quickly in the right environment - ten days this time.
-From Anahata in New Zealand I am still doing small amounts of restorative yoga, chanting on the beach most mornings and sticking to Yoga Nidra (the sleep meditation that has become a daily essential).
-I’m not being so good at meditating - unless you count snorkelling!!??
+From Anahata in New Zealand I am still doing small amounts of restorative yoga, chanting on the beach most mornings and sticking to Yoga Nidra, the sleep meditation that has become a daily essential.
+I’m not being so good at meditating, unless you count snorkelling!!??
+I’ll have that.

 I feel as if my world has exploded open with possibility.
-Who would have thought, less than a year ago when it was uncertain if I could even cope with a mobility scooter for Glastonbury, with strict physio limits and learning to live with constant flu, that I would be here feeling like this now.
+Who would have thought, less than a year ago when it was uncertain if I could even cope with a mobility scooter for Glastonbury, mostly stuck in bed or near it, with strict physio limits and learning to live with ever-constant flu, that I would be here feeling like this now.
 Freely scootering around an island in the South Pacific, snorkelling, swimming and walking.
 Not quite up to climbing the hill to the lookout, but I feel more or less ‘normal’.
 I feel healthy.
 Incredibly alive.
 I am here.
 I made it.